Surface Preparation Is Critical for Staining Concrete

-LastiSeal® Concrete Stain & Sealer combines a waterproofing sealer and concrete stains in one product.
+LastiSeal® Concrete Stain & Sealer combines a deep-penetrating waterproofing sealer and concrete stains in one product.
 While the molecules of the polyester-based sealer will reliably penetrate even into tighter substrates, the color stain pigments have a much harder time.
-If the surface is not properly prepared, you may end up with concrete that is permanently waterproof but with a color stain that will not last.

 The key to success is a proper surface preparation and suitable conditions:

 - CLEAN – Free of any contaminants like oil, grease, efflorescence, paint, old sealers.

 - POROUS – Smooth, hard-troweled surfaces require acid etching or grinding.

 - DRY – The concrete must be thoroughly dry.
 Avoid applying outside if rain is expected within 24 hours.

 - TEMPERATURE – Air and surface temperatures of 70 – 90 °F are optimal.

 - ALKALINITY – Concrete must be well cured with low alkalinity or acid-washed to reduce pH below 9.